vega/altair/doc/user_guide/times_and_dates.rst

-To make your charts as portable as possible (even in non-ES6 browsers which parse timezone-agnostic times as UTC), you can explicitly work in UTC time, both on the Pandas side and on the Vega-Lite side:
+To make your charts as portable as possible (even in non-ES6 browsers which parse timezone-agnostic times as UTC), you can explicitly work in UTC time, both on the pandas side and on the Vega-Lite side:

 .. altair-plot::